 Location: 1 Lodge Street, Asheville

-5. Go Chocolate Tasting in Downtown Asheville
+5. Go Chocolate Tasting Downtown

 Eating chocolate is always a great idea, but chocolate is a central element of the December holidays, at least in this part of the world (wait, isn’t chocolate a central element of every holiday in Asheville?).